SclerodermaSee also in: Nail and Distal Digit

 - Eosinophilic fasciitis – ANA negative, no Raynaud phenomenon, no facial involvement.

-- Stiff-skin syndrome – Characteristic sparing of the hands and feet, develops during early childhood, systemic involvement rare.
+- Stiff-skin syndrome – Characteristic sparing of the hands and feet, develops during early childhood, systemic involvement is rare.

 - Porphyria cutanea tarda